Michael4170/PVEF-Core/Mission-Making.md

 Every one of these fails silently if you skip it.

 1. **Navmesh references, if you copied the Managers layer.** `SCR_AIWorld`'s three `NavmeshWorldComponent`s still point at Arland's meshes.
-Nothing errors; AI simply cannot path, which reads as broken AI rather than missing config. **Re-point them first** (§3).
+Nothing errors; AI simply cannot path, which reads as broken AI rather than missing config. **Re-point them first** — see the navmesh section.

 2. **`m_sProfileId` must be unique.** A copied base arrives carrying Arland's key.
 Two bases with the same profileId means per-base config silently attaches to the wrong one.
-The validator warns at boot — read it (§9, line 3).
+The validator warns about duplicates when the world loads.

 3. **Defend waypoints keep a LOCAL offset, not a world position.** A parented waypoint serialises as an offset from its parent, so a copied counter-attack lands its objective the same distance and bearing from the spawn point as it did on Arland — which will be somewhere arbitrary on your site.
 Re-drag every one.

 4. **Radio ranges are sized for a 4 km island.** Arland relays transmit 1000 m.
-On a bigger map either raise them per relay or use `m_fRadioRangeScale` (§8) to scale the lot.
+On a bigger map either raise them per relay or use `m_fRadioRangeScale` on `PVEF_Manager` to scale the lot.

 5. **`m_iActiveObjectives` is 1 on Arland deliberately**, because it is small.
 It is on the `PVEF_Manager` instance, so it comes across if you copy the game mode entity.
-Most maps want the shipped default of 2, or 3 for Everon scale (§8).
+Most maps want the shipped default of 2, or 3 for Everon scale.

 ### And one that is easy to miss

 Arland's counter-attacks are all `_12` templates with their group prefab and multiplier overridden — so the prefab name in the hierarchy no longer tells you the force size.
 If you copy one expecting 12 men you may get 24.
-Check `m_sGroupPrefab` on anything you paste (§6).
+Check `m_sGroupPrefab` on anything you paste.

 ---